-Here’s Why People Are Now Calling Mister Rogers a Bisexual Icon
+Here’s Why Some People Are Calling Mister Rogers a Bisexual Icon

-Just like that, Mister Rogers — a character created by former minister Fred Rogers for the popular children’s TV series Mister Rogers’ Neighborhood — has reappeared in the public consciousness, thanks to both a 2018 documentary by Morgan Neville and an upcoming biopic that will see Tom Hanks take on the role of the beloved TV personality.
-But as you may have noticed, this week people have also started to refer to Mister Rogers as a “bisexual icon”?
+Mister Rogers — a character created by former minister Fred Rogers for the popular children’s TV series Mister Rogers’ Neighborhood — has for years now been reappearing in the public consciousness, thanks to both a 2018 documentary by Morgan Neville and the 2019 biopic A Beautiful Day in the Neighborhood in which Tom Hanks took on the role of the beloved TV personality.
+But maybe you’ve noticed people have also started to refer to Mister Rogers as a “bisexual icon”?
 What on Earth could be behind that?

 As it turns out, Fred Rogers may have actually identified as a member of the LGBTQ community, even if (unsurprisingly) he never used that specific terminology.
 To be clear, it’s unlikely that Fred Rogers ever referred to himself as “bisexual.”